George Abbey (footballer): International career

-Abbey was part of the Nigeria squad that participated at the 2004 Africa Cup of Nations held in Tunisia, thanks in part to a close relationship with Everton player Joseph Yobo, with whom he offered advice to when deciding whether to move to Everton.
-The "Super Eagles" lost to Tunisia at the semi-final stage before beating Mali 2–1 to claim third place.
+Abbey was part of the Nigeria squad that participated in the 2004 Africa Cup of Nations held in Tunisia, thanks in part to a close relationship with Everton player Joseph Yobo, with whom he offered advice when deciding whether to move to Everton.
+The "Super Eagles" lost to Tunisia in the semi-finals before beating Mali 2–1 to claim third place.
 He was not called up to the 2006 Africa Cup of Nations, to his great disappointment.